NomicFoundation/hardhat/docs/guides/ganache-tests.md

 ## Manually running Ganache

-You don't need to do anything especial to use Ganache if you don't want to.
+You don't need to do anything special to use Ganache if you don't want to.

 Just start Ganache and run Hardhat with